 Build Employee Stress Support Into Your Total Workforce Management

-6 in 10 employees struggle with stress management during their working life, however most struggle alone and do not report their issues with stress.
+6 in 10 employees struggle with stress management during their working life and 1 in 4 (CRAMS) of us will experience a mental health issue, however, most struggle alone and do not report their issues with stress.
 Have you laid out a practice for management to follow and direct employees to in any case where they may feel they need support in dealing with stress in the workplace?
 This is and should be part of managerial total workforce management.

 Offer one or multiple, depending on your size and capability, contact points that are known to all of your staff – these will be dedicated people who are first points of contact for any employees struggling and reaching out, which is often the hardest step to take.
 From here this person will be able to advise, direct and support their colleague to the best help.

 Although often a way to introduce and integrate new members of the team, this is a great way to ensure that everyone has someone that they feel safe to talk to about delicate and personal situations.
 Rather than buddying all staff up, once a member of staff has made management aware of their issue, the buddy system then comes into play so that there is an individual who can be there, helping the struggling member of staff, to talk to, check in or lean on if needed.

 Wellness Actions Plans

 Mind.org give their own guidelines on how to employees and one of these includes helping and encouraging staff to create their own ‘wellness action plans’, which might include:

 “Triggers, symptoms and early warning signs

 How mental ill health may impact performance